You have to be careful with the stories you tell. And you have to watch out for the stories that you are told.

 As you set out to research and report in Indian Country, let one principle guide you: respect.

-Respect is deeply embedded within traditional Aboriginal teachings, and it’s a fundamental value not always appreciated by outsiders or extended to Aboriginal peoples.
+Respect is deeply embedded within traditional Indigenous teachings, and it’s a fundamental value not always appreciated by outsiders or extended to Indigenous Peoples.

-Cynical reporters may scoff at this, bearing witness as we often do to the many forms of violence Aboriginal people inflict upon each other, or the bitter internal political disputes that sometimes threaten to tear Aboriginal communities apart.
+Cynical reporters may scoff at this, bearing witness as we often do to the many forms of violence Indigenous people inflict upon each other, or the bitter internal political disputes that sometimes threaten to tear Indigenous communities apart.
 So much for “traditional teachings,” you may rightly say.

 But, good things will happen, if you: